Final exam regulations

 - Your own tissues.

-Please note you won’t be able to eat or drink during the exam.
-Hats are not allowed, with the exception of religious head-coverings.
+- Hats are not allowed, with the exceptions of religious head-coverings.

 Please form an orderly line outside the exam room so the invigilator can confirm your attendance.
-Please maintain two metres of distance from the invigilator, who will ask you to remove your mask for identification purpose.
 Once inside the room, wait your turn (only two to three students at a time) to place your belongings at the front of the room and then take your seat.
 Keep your mask on.